pydanny/pydanny.github.com/posts2015/05-26-djangogirls-ensenada.rst

 The event had two sponsors, `Hala Ken`_ and the `US Consulate in Tijuana, Mexico`_.
 They did more than just sponsor, they were part of the effort of organizing and running the event.

+My co-author, co-presenter, co-everything wife AudrerR also blogged her account of it: `Our Trip to DjangoGirls Ensenada, Mexico`_.

+.. _`Our Trip to DjangoGirls Ensenada, Mexico`: http://www.codemakesmehappy.com/2015/05/our-trip-to-djangogirls-ensenada-mexico.html
 .. _`Hala Ken`: http://halaken.org
 .. _`US Consulate in Tijuana, Mexico`: http://tijuana.usconsulate.gov/